Business contents insurance quotes

 When you’re comparing quotes, check the policy terms carefully to see if you’ll only be covered for the initial purchase price of your items – called indemnity contents insurance – or if your insurance will pay out for a new equivalent.

-The most important thing is to have an accurate idea of the value of your assets and stock, so you can ensure you have adequate cover.
+The most important thing is to have an accurate idea of the value of your assets and stock, so you can make sure you have adequate cover.
 You don’t want to overpay for cover you don’t need, or underestimate and end up out of pocket.

 Frequently asked questions